 TenantCloud isn't particularly difficult to learn, but because it's capable of doing so many things, it takes a little bit more time and thought to figure out where everything is and how to use it.

-It’s kind of like comparing a simple video game controller to a more advanced one.
+It's like comparing a simple video game controller to a more advanced one.

 The simple one may be easier to figure out, but you won't be able to do nearly as much with it.